suprabhasupi/blog/contents/posts/54-learn-to-configure-eslint-and-prettier-in-react/54-learn-to-configure-eslint-and-prettier-in-react.md

 # husky 🐶

 It's not dog.
-We’re talking about the tool that allows you to set up Git hooks very easily
+We’re talking about the tool that allows you to set up Git hooks very easily.

-Let’s say your package.json has the following scripts, and you want to run lint and format at each commit:
+Let’s say your `package.json` has the following scripts, and you want to run lint and format at each commit:

 <u>package.json:</u>